Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

-Let them talk instead of you doing the talking and telling your story.
+Let them talk instead of you doing the talking.
 Solomon advises.
-"Let another praise you, and not your own mouth."
-(Proverbs 27:2)
+"Let another praise you, and not your own mouth" (Proverbs 27:2).

 Dale Carnegie said, "Remember that a person's name is to that person the sweetest and most important sound in any language."
 Solomon said in Song of Solomon 1:3, "Your name is perfume poured out."
 What that means is that people love to hear their names called during a conversation, even a heated one.

 When you call a person's name during a conversation, he senses that you care.
 It is an indication that you know he exists.
 There have been many conversations between spouses, family members, and friends where a person's name is never called.